 1. Write and Follow a Unit Testing Plan

 One of the most important elements of unit testing is adhering to a plan that details the size, scope, and objectives.
-Define the scope of your unit test and what you need to test, determine the test cases, and select the proper tools or software.
+Define the scope of your unit test and what you need to test, determine the test cases, and select the proper unit testing tools or software.

 Simply creating a unit testing plan isn’t sufficient; your team needs to follow the plan from beginning to end.
 Skipping steps or deviating from the plan can lead to confusion and create unnecessary work.